balassit/balassit.github.io/readings/GitNotes.md

 #### Delete a branch

-`git branch -d hotfix` deletes a branch from local machine.
+`git branch -d [branch-name]` deletes a branch from local machine.
+'git push origin --delete [branch_name]' deletes a remote branch

 #### Merge Commit
 When a branch has diverged from another and is merged back in, a special commit is made from a